davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 Looking through more SyntaxNet Docker images I've [found another](https://github.com/danielperezr88/syntaxnet-api), a fork of the one described above, which pre-loads the models, and makes the batch processing a bit faster.

 The only problem I've found was that it was loading the models for all the languages, and this would take around 10GB of RAM!
-So I created a new image by removing all the other models expect the one for Portuguese, and build it using the commands described above.
+So I created a new image by removing all the other models except the one for Portuguese, and build it using the commands described above.

 I did an experiment, comparing both images, by measuring the time taken to process 500 sentences in Portuguese.